Boy, can we identify with that sentiment!

 The Cameo came with dual leather reclining chairs in the form of a

 two-piece loveseat that Carriage, Inc. called "theatre seating."
 We

 don't need that many seats.
 We do need space for my desk, so we took the

 we got back to Virginia when we first bought the camper three years ago

-(we were in Texas when we bought this camper).
+(we were in Texas when we bought it).
 Until now my oak

 desk has been in their space, where Jim's recliner is located in the